rechutox/godot-terraformation/README.md

 Visual node-based heightmap generator.
 Uses the GPU to create different kind of noise and apply effects to heightmaps.
 Has a 3D view that updates in realtime.

+At the end you can use an export node to save the texture to a PNG file.

 Made with Godot Engine.
 Use the latest unofficial builds to run the project.

 ## Why?